 Redevelopment is one of the major focuses for Garland.
 Chapter 380 of the Local Government Code allows us to provide opportunities to support redeveloping the targeted retail projects.

-City permit and development impact fees can be partially or fully waived for projects based upon the desirable economic impact to the city.
+City permit and development impact fees can be partially or fully rebated for projects based upon a desirable economic impact to the city.

 Infrastructure Cost Sharing